 In the Mythological Cycle of Irish mythology, during the time of the Tuatha Dé Danann, Ireland was invaded by a Celtic Witch by the name of Carman.
-A witch of evil magic she was a Greek warrior from Athens who invaded Ireland with her three sons, Dub (darkness), Dothur (evil) and Dian (violence).
+A witch of magic she was a Greek warrior from Athens who invaded Ireland with her sons, Dub (darkness), Dothur (evil), and Dian (violence).

 Attacking the Tuatha Dé Danann, the people of goddess Danu, she used magical powers to destroy all the crops in Ireland causing a major blight.
 Her sons destroyed everything that stood in their path.

 The Tuatha Dé Danann thought the attacks on Ireland were evil so-called upon four members to challenge Carman and her sons.
 The four members included the god of poetry (Ai Mac Ollamain), a white sorceress (Bé Chuille), a satirist (Cridhinbheal), and a magician (Lugh Laebach).